 We focus on simple materials.
 The three main components in our products are wool, organic cotton and latex rubber, which all dramatically help to keep your sleep system temperate.

-My favourite purchase since we started Resthouse has been my Eco-wool comforter.
+My favourite purchase since we started Resthouse has been my Premium Eco Wool™ Comforter.
 I used to use down and would be hot and cold at night, and just thought that this was normal.
-I do not get hot anymore and I even bought an extra warm comforter.
-The other beautiful thing is Dawn had a different requirement, so we have a comforter that is extra warm on one side and medium on the other.
+I do not get hot anymore and I even bought an extra warm wool comforter.
+The other beautiful thing is Dawn had a different requirement, so we have a comforter that is extra warm on one side and medium on the other for her.
 Yes, you heard me right.
 Dual weight comforters.
 No one compromises!

 A simple good starting point and a cost effective way to see improvement, is to change your mattress pad.
 The mattress pad is what you put over your mattress to protect it from sweat or spills.
 With all of the synthetics and memory foams being used, it can be like sleeping on a plastic bag.
 Putting a natural barrier between you and your mattress can make a huge difference.

 A more immediate and dreamy option is a wool mattress topper.
 It's like changing your mattress, as it adds softness and a really substantial barrier from your mattress.
-As you feel the results and your temperature gets more regulated, you can start thinking about building your new sleep system, one piece at a time.
+As you feel the results and your temperature gets more regulated, you can start thinking about rebuilding your sleep system, one breathable piece at a time.